-1.15 The main area of concern arising from our health and safety review of CP6 was that of asset management.
-Effective asset management is key to controlling many of the precursors to catastrophic risk on infrastructure; it is also a key component of condition 1 of Network Rail's network licence, obliging it to secure the operation, maintenance and renewal of the network in order to satisfy the reasonable requirements of users and funders of the railway.
-We probed understanding of this issue, and the calibre of responses, in many challenge meetings at both route and centre.
+1.20 The main area of concern arising from our health and safety review of CP6 was that of asset management.
+Effective asset management is key to controlling many of the precursors to catastrophic risk on infrastructure.
+We probed understanding of this issue, and the calibre of responses, in many challenge meetings with both route and centre.
 The answers given described a hierarchy of controls.
 In many cases constrained funding meant that the volumes of renewals proposed were not what the modelled outcomes suggested would be needed to maintain asset condition.
-Our challenge to Network Rail was whether they maintained risk control with this level of asset renewal.
+Our challenge to Network Rail was whether they could maintain risk control with this level of asset renewal.

-7 Taking safe decisions, RSSB, 2014.
+9 Taking safe decisions, RSSB, 2014.